 Residential aged care

-- keeping visits short
+- Keep visits short (up to two hours)

 A printable guide for visitors is available here.